Student Accessibility Services (SAS)Counseling Center

 Free Mental Health Counseling

 The TCC Counseling Center offers free individual and group therapy, education and outreach, and crisis intervention.
-Students can utilize the Counseling Center to gain support for issues such as depression, anxiety, relationship difficulties, ADHD, eating disorders, suicide prevention, anger, grief and loss, stress, and substance use.
+Students can utilize the Counseling Center to gain support for concerns such as depression, anxiety, relationship difficulties, ADHD, eating disorders, suicide prevention, anger, grief and loss, stress, and substance use.

 What We Offer